benemon/watchman/README.md

 * KUBERNETES_SERVICE_HOST - The Host to connect to.
 Outside OpenShift, this defaults to https://192.168.99.100:8443/.

 * KUBERNETES_SERVICE_PORT - The Port to connect to.
-Defaults to 8443.
+Outside OpenShift, this defaults to 8443.

 * KUBERNETES_AUTH_TOKEN - The Token to use for authentication.
 Can be either a service account, or the result of `oc whoami -t`.